Duke vs. Syracuse: Sportsbook promo codes, odds, spread, over/under - January 2

 Duke vs. Syracuse Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup available on multiple sportsbooks.
+Take a look at the odds, spread and over/under for this matchup posted on different sportsbooks.

 |Favorite